nikhilbhardwaj/nikhilbhardwaj.github.io/_posts/2011-06-26-automount-partition.md

 lrwxrwxrwx  1 nikhil nikhil   19 Jun 26 14:51 Videos -&gt; /media/Data/Videos/
 </pre>

 This way I can access the Music and Videos as if they were inside my home drive itself.
-This is because symbolic links can span across various volumes whereas hard links can&#8217;t.
+This is because symbolic links can span across various volumes whereas hard links can't.
 I hope you found it informative and useful.